Baucent: Naming

 The name was later approximated to the French bien-séant, meaning "decorous, becoming".
-The name was also used as a battle cry by the Templars, À moi, beau sire !
-Beauséant à la rescousse !
-(French for "To me, good sire !
+The name was also used as a battle cry by the Templars: "À moi, beau sire!
+Beauséant à la rescousse!"
+(French for "To me, good sire!
 Beauséant to the rescue").

+Regulations of use

 According to the statutes of the order as edited by Münter (1794), each squadron (eschielle) of the order had its own banner.
 In battle, the banner-bearer was obliged to avoid direct contact with the enemy, and between five and ten brothers were specifically charged with guarding the banner.
 If any brother were to find himself separated from his banner, he was obliged to try to reach the nearest Christian banner in the field.
 No brother was permitted, on pain of expulsion from the order, to leave the field of battle as long as at least one banner of the order was still flying.

 If all of the Templars' banners had been lost, the men were expected to flock to the nearest banner of the Hospitallers, or any other Christian banner still flying.
 Only after the last Christian banner had fallen were they permitted to think about saving their own lives.

+Use by others

 After the dissolution of the order, the Freemasons adopted the banner.

 It has also been noted that, according to a medieval legend, Alexander the Great was said to have had a similar banner with miraculous powers.